 People follow societal baseline rules in order to function within the society they have chosen.
 All of us give up much of our freedoms to participate in a place where we can live without violence, job security, etc…

-So if a society decides what moral standards are, how do we judge one society over another?
+Therefore, if a society decides what moral standards are, how do we judge one society over another?
 Was Nazi Germany morally evil?
-Since the society had chosen a moral rationalization of racial extermination of Jews were their actions good?
+Because the society had chosen a moral rationalization of racial extermination of Jews were their actions good?
 You already know the answer.

 The drive to act ethically is rooted in empathy.
 The human ability to feel, think, and free will.
 We are weird to “put our selves in the shoes” of people who are oppressed or suffer.
 Weird, and a wonderful way to achieve survival of our species.

 Our brain rewards us for doing something “good” for some one else.
 Guilt works to reinforce our ethical treatment of others.